mucherino/teaching/lowlevel/myabs.md

 	  ret i32 %10
 	}

+This llvm version of the code allows us to *see* what is going on in the CPUs when our simple function is running.
+In particular, we can remark that a lot of memory transfers between the main memory (the RAM) and the core registers are performed.
+But since our function is so small and does not make use of large amounts of data, it is legitimate to wonder whether these memory transfers are really necessary.

-Notice that the block of instructions under the label 6 may be shorten by making direct reference to ```%4``` (instead of reloading its value in ```%7```), but this will force the assembly code to use additional memory in the central memory to save the variable and reload it thereafter.
+Notice that the block of instructions under the label 6 may be shorten by making direct reference to ```%4``` (instead of reloading its value in ```%7```), but this will force the assembly code to use additional memory in the main memory to save the variable and reload it thereafter.

 ## Assembly version

-The ```clang``` compiler also allows us to compile from C code (or llvm code), to assembly.
 The full translation in assembly of the ```myabs``` function can be found in the file [myabs.asm](./myabs.asm).
 The lines of the code on which we focus our attention are the following:

 	   pushq   %rbp
 	   movq    %rsp, %rbp